 Walker Public Library

 The Greater Walker Community is building a new library.
-The original Walker Library was the smallest of the Carnegie Libraries, built in 1911 and the only wooden Carnegie Library.
+The original Walker Library was the smallest of the Carnegie Libraries, built in 1911.
+Walker was one of the smallest cities in the nation to have a Carnegie library.
 The original library burned in 1976 and was replaced at the same site with a new concrete block building in 1979.

 Unfortunately, that library had to be demolished in 2020 due to structural concerns.
 In addition, the existing site was determined to be inadequate for a new library.
 Working together, the Walker City Council and the Walker-Hackensack-Ackley School Board found a location between the Community Gardens and water towers for our new building.